chandranlab/filo_GP-bat_NPC1/README.md

 ## About this project

 Code repository for manuscript “Decoding the blueprint of filovirus entry through large-scale binding assays and machine learning” (Lasso et al., manuscript in preparation).
 This collection includes:

+Evidence suggests that bats are important hosts of filoviruses, but the specific bats involved remain largely unknown.
+The Niemann-Pick C1 protein (NPC1) serves as an essential entry receptor, with amino acid variations at the virus-receptor interface influencing viral susceptibility and species-specific tropism.
+We reasoned that variation in virus-receptor binding would aid in identifying potential host species.
+We performed binding studies across seven filovirus glycoproteins (GPs) and NPC1 orthologs from 81 bat species, finding that GP-NPC1 binding agreed poorly with overall sequence identity or phylogeny.
+However, integrating binding assays with machine learning revealed genetic factors influencing virus-receptor binding.
+The implemented model predicts GP-NPC1 binding avidity (R² of 0.69-0.75).
+Experimental and predicted binding avidities, combined with data on bat distribution and past Ebola virus outbreaks, helped rank bat species' potential as Ebola virus hosts.
+This study provides a multidisciplinary approach for predicting susceptible species and guiding filovirus host surveillance.

 <li>
 Processing of experimental data
   <ul>